 (C) The commission shall administer both the fund and reserve fund.

-(D) The commission shall annually determine allocation of the fund on or before the first day of May of each year.
+(D) The commission shall annually determine allocation of the fund on or before May first of each year.
 The commission shall allocate moneys in the fund through a grant program adopted by the commission to each of the following entities or classes of entities in the percentages stated:

 (3) To fire departments, not less than five nor more than fifteen per cent of the moneys in the fund.